 If your child was injured or killed by heat stroke or other heat-related stressors, we encourage you to call our attorneys.
 Not only will your lawsuit help lessen the financial burden on your family, but it will also send a powerful message to those responsible for the safety of children across our community.

-Schedule your free consultation with our Naples and Fort Myers law firm at 833-546-3675.
+Schedule your free consultation with our Naples, Fort Myers, and Atlanta, GA law firm at 833-546-3675.
 We proudly serve Cape Coral and nearby areas of Southwest Florida.